dart-lang/language/working/control-flow-collections/feature-specification.md

 ### Const collections

-We have to be careful to ensure that arbitrary computation doesn't happen due to `if` or `for` appearing in a constant collection.
-To that end, we only allow an element in a const collection when:

-*   It is an expression element and the expression is constant.

-*   It is an `if` element and the condition expression is constant and both body elements are allowed.

-*   It is a `for` element with an `in` clause.
-The iterator expression must be a constant expression.
-In a constant list literal, the expression must evaluate to an object created by a constant list or set literal, as in:

-    ```dart
-    const list = [1, 2];
-    const set = {3, 4};
-    const result = const [
-      for (var i in list) i,
-      for (var i in set) i
-    ];
-    ```

-    This restriction ensures that iterating over the iterable does not call user code.

 A collection literal is now a series of *elements* (some of which may contain nested subelements) instead of just expressions (for lists and sets) or entries (for maps).
 A constant collection takes that tree of elements and *expands* it to a series of values (lists and sets) or entries (maps).
 The resulting collection contains that series of values/entries, in order.

-There are three kinds of elements to consider:
+We have to be careful to ensure that arbitrary computation doesn't happen due to `if` or `for` appearing in a constant collection.
+There are five kinds of elements to consider:

 *   An **expression element** (the base case in lists and sets):